labscript-suite/pineblasterv2/readme.txt

+The PineBlaster is a microcontroller-based pseudoclock, built on the Digilent chipKIT Max32™ Prototyping Platform.
+It provides for programmable pulse sequences.
+It supports up to 15000 instructions, pulse periods between 50ns and 56 seconds, and up to 2 billion repetitions of a pulse in one instruction.

+The code can be loaded onto a chipkit max32 via the arduino-like MPIDE.
+The device is then programmable over a serial connection.

+SETUP INSTRUCTIONS

-Use MPIDE (available on the ChipKIT github) to compile and uppload the code to the ChipKIT MAX32.
+Use MPIDE (available on the ChipKIT github) to compile and upload the code to the ChipKIT MAX32.

 Tested on MPIDE 0022 - 2011.12.14.

 One modification is required: compiler optimisations must be disabled.
 This is required so that the compiler doesn't produce unpredictable code, or multiple code paths for the same bit of source code.
 So we do this to ensure our code is deterministic.

-To disable compiler optimisations, edit <MPIDE_folder>/hardware/pic32/platforms.txt and replace all instances of '-O3' with '-O0'.
+To disable compiler optimisations, edit
+<MPIDE_folder>/hardware/pic32/platforms.txt and replace all instances of '-O3'
+with '-O0'.

 USAGE INSTRUCTIONS

 The Pineblaster talks serial over USB, at 115200bps.
 Newlines should be a carriage return and line feed ( CRLF, '\r\n').

 Pin 5 is the output, pin 3 is the hardware trigger.
 Both are 3.3v TTL

 Commands that can be sent over serial are: